-After your baby is born, a doctor or nurse will perform a series of tests to determine your baby’s physical condition.
-A routine evaluation, called the Apgar test, is used to identify whether your baby needs urgent medical care.
-After delivery, your baby will also be given a vitamin K shot, eye drops, and newborn screening tests.
+After your baby is born, a healthcare provider will perform a series of tests to determine your baby’s health.
+They’ll use a routine evaluation called the Apgar test to identify whether your baby needs urgent medical care.
+Then, they’ll give your baby a vitamin K shot, eye drops and newborn screening tests.
 Your baby may also receive a hearing test and a hepatitis B vaccine.

 What does the Apgar score mean?

-If your baby has an Apgar score of seven or more, he or she is probably in good physical condition.
-A baby rarely scores a perfect 10, because his or her skin color may be slightly blue until he or she warms up.
+If your baby has an Apgar score of seven or more, they’re probably in good physical condition.
+A baby rarely scores a perfect 10 because their skin color may be slightly blue until they warm up.
 A low Apgar score may indicate problems with your baby’s heart or lungs.
-It may also be the result of a difficult labor.
-Your baby may be in good physical condition, but have a low score immediately after birth.
-Premature babies may score low because of immature development in the womb.
-Keep in mind that your baby’s Apgar score does not predict his or her future health.
+It may also be the result of difficult labor.
+Your baby may be in good physical condition but have a low score immediately after birth.
+Premature babies also may score low because of immature development in your uterus.
+Keep in mind that the Apgar score doesn’t predict your baby’s future health.

 Why does my baby need a vitamin K shot?

-Your baby will typically have low levels of vitamin K when he or she is born.
-Vitamin K is needed for blood clotting, so your baby will usually receive a vitamin K shot immediately after birth.
+Babies typically have low levels of vitamin K when they’re born.
+They need vitamin K for blood clotting.
+So, your baby will usually receive a vitamin K shot immediately after birth.
 This will help prevent a rare but serious bleeding problem known as hemorrhagic disease of the newborn.

 Why does my baby need eye drops?

-Your baby will receive antibiotic eye ointment or eye drops to prevent bacterial infections that he or she may pick up at birth.
+Your baby will receive antibiotic eye ointment or eye drops to prevent bacterial infections they may pick up at birth.